By Udemma Chukwuma

 them to always engage with people they do business with and to be professional.

-“Artists should stop being beggarly, we should see ourselves as business
+“Artists should stop being beggarly; we should see ourselves as business

 partners.
 I can say with all sense of responsibility that most artists operate

-on weak foundation,” he emphasises.
+on a weak foundation,” he emphasises.

 No comments: